oliver-worth/The-Sure-Insurance-Company/README.md

 ![Logistic Regression](./logisticregression.png)
 ## Project Overview

-The Sure Tomorrow insurance company tasked us with solving several machine learning challenges to improve their customer service and data security.
+The Sure Tomorrow insurance company tasked us with solving several machine-learning challenges to improve their customer service and data security.
 This project focuses on:

 - Customer Similarity Analysis: Finding customers who are similar to a given customer to assist in targeted marketing.
 - Benefit Prediction: Predicting whether a new customer is likely to receive an insurance benefit.